How to Optimise Your Website for Core Web Vitals: LCP, FID & CLS

 Optimise Your Page for Interaction Readiness

-When it comes to optimising your web page to be ready for user interaction there are three main pitfalls to avoid in order to reduce the load of JavaScript on the main thread and by doing so increase the responsiveness to user interaction:
+When it comes to optimising your web page to be ready for user interaction there are three main pitfalls to avoid in order to reduce the load of JavaScript on the main thread and by doing so increase the responsiveness to user interaction:- First party script execution can delay interaction readiness

 - Data-fetching can impact many aspects of interaction readiness